Sathvik-Rao/ClipCascade/README.md

 **Important Note:** Since the application is not published or registered with Microsoft, you may see a warning suggesting that it could be unsafe.
 This is a standard precaution and does not indicate any issues with the software.
 You can choose to ignore this warning or temporarily disable your antivirus during installation.
 All source code is available in this repository, and everything is open source and free.
 If you prefer, you can compile the executable yourself.
 Feel free to review the code to ensure your comfort!

+The .exe installer does not need UAC approval, while the .msi installer will request UAC permissions because it creates a designated folder for the software, adds a startup option, and allows for uninstallation via the Control Panel.
+Additionally, with the .msi installer, you have the option to choose any location to save the software.
+However, select locations where even when you create a file manually at that location, Windows shouldn’t prompt for permission to answer "yes or no" questions.

 ### 🤖 Android Mobile Application: